mark1yan0/price-checker/README.md

 - [ ] add validation to form
 - [ ] add outside click for sidebar
 - [ ] optimize animations
+- [ ] update site title
+- [ ] update env key to anon and make it work
+- [ ] adds segregated items based on guest user